Is Bosnia Safe to Visit in 2026? An Honest Guide

 Landmines and unexploded ordnance: the honest section

 Start with the reassuring half, straight from the source.
 The UK Foreign Office states that “landmines and other unexploded weapons remain from the 1992 to 1995 war,” but that “highly populated areas and major routes are largely clear, [and] there is still a risk in less populated and rural areas.”
 In other words, the places you actually spend your time - the cities, the towns, the main roads, the maintained tourist sites - are the parts that have been dealt with first.
-The contamination that remains is out in the countryside, along the old lines of conflict, and it is mapped rather than random.
+The contamination that remains is out in the countryside, along the old lines of conflict, and it’s mapped rather than random.

 Then the half that stops you being complacent.
-This is not a theoretical problem.
+This isn’t a theoretical problem.
 The US State Department is blunt: “Minefields, active landmines, and unexploded ordnances are a threat throughout the country,” and “landmine explosions have injured and killed many people in Bosnia and Herzegovina since 1995.”
 The scale is still significant.
 According to Bosnia’s official demining agency, BHMAC (the Bosnia and Herzegovina Mine Action Centre), more than 820 square kilometres - roughly 1.6 percent of the country’s territory - remained contaminated as of mid-2025.
-That figure is falling steadily: of the more than 4,180 square kilometres originally affected, about 3,360 have been cleared, but the job is not finished and no final mine-free date has yet been set.
+That figure is falling steadily: of the more than 4,180 square kilometres originally affected, about 3,360 have been cleared, but the job isn’t finished and no final mine-free date has yet been set.

 The good news is that keeping yourself safe is genuinely straightforward, and the official advice boils down to a handful of concrete rules.
 The UK government’s list is worth quoting in full: “Do not step off roads and paved areas without an experienced guide.
 Take care near: the former lines of conflict, the edge of roads, the open countryside, destroyed or abandoned buildings (including in towns), neglected land, untarred roads, woods and orchards.”
 The US State Department adds two more: “stay on hard surfaced areas and out of abandoned buildings,” and “avoid unmarked trails” whether or not an area is thought to be clear.
 Put simply:

-• Never enter abandoned or ruined buildings, even in towns, and steer clear of neglected land, the fringes of fields, and woods and orchards away from paths.
+- Never enter abandoned or ruined buildings, even in towns, and steer clear of neglected land, the fringes of fields, and woods and orchards away from paths.

 Follow those and the risk to a normal traveller sticking to towns, roads and marked trails is very low.
 The people hurt by mines are overwhelmingly locals working the land, foragers and, occasionally, adventurers who went off-piste.
 Do not be the last category.